joechenUNSW/gadget4-nu_lr/documentation/05_parameterfile.md

 **OmegaNu**  0.0

 Cosmological massive neutrino density parameter in units of the critical density at 'z=0'.
-A non-zero NLR parameter must be chosen if this is set to non-zero values.
+NLR parameter must be set to 1 if this is set to non-zero values.

 ------